zx80/cachetools-utils/docs/REFERENCE.md

 The point of this class is to bring security to cached data on distributed systems such as Redis.

+## StringCache

+Map key and value strings to bytes.

 ## MemCached

 Basic wrapper, possibly with JSON key encoding thanks to the `JsonSerde` class.